WhereSoftwareGoesToDie/retcon/README.md

 Retcon
 ======

-A Haskell library for synchronising data sources whilst applying transformations to normalize data.
+A Haskell library and daemon for synchronising data sources. `retcon` operates by generating, merging, and applying diffs according.

 Use cases can be found in docs/design/use-cases.md